simongiec/SOLUTION-3568yocto/en2.md

 ```
 ### Step 3: Configure Machine Settings
 The machine is defined in device/rockchip/common/configs/Config.in.yocto:

 ![image](https://github.com/simongiec/SOLUTION-3568yocto/assets/169290270/a696b0ef-7300-4045-af38-48c8ee89cdfa)

 The default machine for RK3568 is rockchip-rk3568-evb.
 Additional system information, such as CPU architecture, can be found in rockchip-rk3568-evb.conf at linux-debian-rk356x/yocto/meta-rockchip/conf/machine.

 ### Step 4: Create Recipes for Kernel and Bootloader
 Kernel recipes are in linux-debian-rk356x/yocto/meta-rockchip/recipes-kernel, including WiFi/BT firmware.
 U-Boot recipes are in linux-debian-rk356x/yocto/meta-rockchip/recipes-bsp, including rkbin, npu, etc.

 ### Step 5: Add Security Features to U-Boot and Kernel
 Secureboot is disabled by default.
 Enable it by setting RK_SECURITY=y
-* in kernel/arch/arm64/configs/rockchip_linux_defconfig
+* in kernel/arch/arm64/configs/rockchip_linux_defconfig, add:
 ```
 CONFIG_BLK_DEV_DM=y
 CONFIG_DM_CRYPT=y